“Turn off your mind, let go, and float down stream.”- John Lennon

 Collaboration & Customization

-At your consultation we will cover all the bases of your upcoming treatments to ensure you are feeling prepared.
+At your consultation, we will cover all of the information regarding your upcoming treatments to ensure you are feeling prepared.
 We will collect all completed paperwork, discuss our policies and protocols, curate your personalized treatment plan, address any questions you have, and discuss how you can best prepare for your healing journey.
-You will receive a welcome packet with all the useful information to bring home with you to reference.

-Intravenous Ketamine should be used by experienced providers of the drug.
-With the expansion of recent research, safe protocols and IV dosage ranges are established while providing the best benefit for patients.
-In this particular situation more does not necessarily mean better.
+Intravenous Ketamine should be used by experienced providers of the medication.
+With the expansion of recent research, safe protocols have been established to provide the best benefit for patients.

 Common side effects can be controlled with compensating IV medications and supplements keeping the patient safe at all times.
 The administrator of these medications should also be experienced.
 Common side effects from Ketamine are increased blood pressure and or heart rate, nausea and enhanced skeletal muscle tone.

 Patients with certain preexisting conditions may or may not be able to proceed with Ketamine therapy.
-Some are but not limited to: severe heart disease, uncontrolled hypertension, Wolf-Parkinson White syndrome, Liver disease, glaucoma, elevated intracranial pressure, patients using MAOI antidepressants, or diagnosed with schizophrenia and multiple personality disorder.
-Regardless, each patient that we visit with will be given compassionate non-judgemental care.
+Some of those conditions are but are not limited to: severe heart disease, uncontrolled hypertension, Wolf-Parkinson White syndrome, Liver disease, glaucoma, elevated intracranial pressure, patients using MAOI antidepressants, or diagnosed with schizophrenia and multiple personality disorder.
+Regardless, each patient that we visit with will be given compassionate nonjudgemental care.

 What to Expect